Staying Anonymous Online: Can you fully protect your identity?

 Most of us are trusting souls.
-But that's where trouble lies, and where some more and more of us are taking steps to be more invisible online.
+But that’s where the trouble lies, and where some more and more of us are taking steps to be more invisible online.
 The word we used to describe that is anonymous.

-That's not necessarily an everyday word, so here's a definition refresher.
-When you say a communication is anonymous, that means the person who sent it is unknown by name.
-If you want to remain anonymous in some situation, you're choosing not to have your name attached to your message or action, whatever that it.
+That’s not necessarily an everyday word, so here’s a definition refresher.
+When you say communication is anonymous, that means the person who sent it is unknown by name.
+If you want to remain anonymous in some situations, you’re choosing not to have your name attached to your message or action, whatever that it.

 Internet anonymity is a little different.
 Why?
 Because want to keep more than our name from being known: We don’t want our personal, financial, and computer “identity” (from our IP address to our city and state) known as well.
 And we don’t want any of it hijacked by hackers and crooks

 We can control only so much.